facebookarchive/FBNotifications/README.md

 }
 ```

-For more help on getting started, take a look at our [Facebook Analytics Push Documentation](https://developers.facebook.com/docs/analytics/push-campaigns/android).
+For more help on getting started, take a look at our [Facebook Push Campaigns Documentation](https://developers.facebook.com/docs/push-campaigns).

 ## In-App Notifications Format